 Hanatarash, or Hanatarashi, are a two-piece noise band from Osaka, Japan.
-Composed of vocalist, visual artist Yamantaka Eye and guitarist Mitsuru Tabata, the band focused on the obscure music genres of Japanoise, industrial and advant-punk.
-Hanatarash were well known in the live music scene for their ridiculous and, quite frankly, dangerous live performances that have brought up the question, “Can a bulldozer be used as an instrument?”.
+Composed of vocalist, visual artist Yamantaka Eye and guitarist Mitsuru Tabata, the band focused on the obscure music genres of Japanoise, industrial, and advant-punk.
+Hanatarash was well known in the live music scene for their ridiculous and, quite frankly, dangerous live performances that have brought up the question, “Can a bulldozer be used as an instrument?”.

 Noise Music and Danger Music

 Before I talk more about Hanatarash, it is important to understand the genres of music they made.
 Noise music, or Japanoise, is an experimental form of music first attributed to the group Ongaku, who, in the 1960s, recorded two tapes: Automatism and Object.
-These tapes were recorded using a mix of traditional instruments along with everyday items such as a vacuum cleaner, a set of dishes and oil drum.
+These tapes were recorded using a mix of traditional instruments along with everyday items such as a vacuum cleaner, a set of dishes, and an oil drum.
 In addition, manipulation of the tape speed whilst recording created something unique to the time via atypical sounds.

 A large part of Danger music, and perhaps even people’s reasons to gravitate to this experimental artwork, is the high level of audience participation.
 The ability to participate in something so outrageous and be able to return to normality when the show ends can be quite an exhilarating experience.